Taíno: Dominican Republic

 Frank Moya Pons, a Dominican historian, documented that Spanish colonists intermarried with Taíno women.
 Over time, some of their mixed-race descendants intermarried with Africans, creating a tripartite Creole culture.
 Census records from the year 1514 reveal that 40% of Spanish men on the island of Hispaniola had Taíno wives.
-But ethnohistorian Lynne Guitar writes that Spanish documents declared the Taíno to be extinct in the 16th century, as early as 1550.
+Nevertheless, Spanish documents declared the Taíno to be extinct in the 16th century, as early as 1550.

-Scholars also note that contemporary rural Dominicans retain elements of Taíno culture: including linguistic features, agricultural practices, food ways, medicine, fishing practices, technology, architecture, oral history, and religious views.
-Often urbanites have considered such cultural traits as backward, however.
+Despite this, scholars note that contemporary rural Dominicans retain elements of Taíno culture including linguistic features, agricultural practices, food ways, medicine, fishing practices, technology, architecture, oral history, and religious views, even though such cultural traits may be considered backward in the cities.
+Among these rural communities, some families and individuals also identify as Taíno.